Perseus: The hero who defeated Medusa and saved Andromeda

 The fulfillment of the oracle of Acresium

-Perseus' return is also associated with the final fulfillment of the oracle.
-In several traditions, Acrius is inadvertently killed by Perseus in games or in a way that had not been predicted.
-This element highlights one of the most characteristic ideas of ancient thought: no one can escape his fate, no matter how much he tries to avoid it.
+Perseus’s return is also linked to the ultimate fulfillment of the oracle.
+In several traditions, Acrisius is unintentionally killed by Perseus in a contest or in a manner that had not been foreseen.
+This element highlights one of the most characteristic ideas of ancient thought: no one can escape their fate, no matter how hard they try to avoid it.

 Perseus' symbolism in Greek mythology